 - Test results from the Cognitive Abilities Test (CogAT/CAT), which JCPS uses in placing students in the Advance Program; a comparable test used by psychologists is the Wechsler Intelligence Scale for Children-Revised (WISC-R).
-Any test that has a Cognitive Skills Index will be reviewed. - Copies of the last two years' report cards - · Copies of the student's latest standardized achievement test scores - Gifted/Talented screening information used by the out-of-district school to determine placement of this student in its gifted/talented program - Any additional materials that the parent or district designee considers helpful in determining Advance Program placement
+Any test that has a Cognitive Skills Index will be reviewed. - Copies of the last two years' report cards - Copies of the student's latest standardized achievement test scores - Gifted/Talented screening information used by the out-of-district school to determine placement of this student in its gifted/talented program - Any additional materials that the parent or district designee considers helpful in determining Advance Program placement

-High School Student Support
+High School Student Support Program

-A planned transitional program and a strong remediation ploghatifiare on Systech for fs Support w(bd Tiss) extra support in advancing through high school.
-JCPS support and assistance or Regulating iRdude the Pollowings
+A planned transitional program and a strong remediation are provided for students who need extra support in advancing through high school.
+JCPS support and assistance programs include the following:

 - Advisory Programs

 - Content Recovery Programs

 - ECE Services

 - English as a Second Language (ESL) Program

 - Extended Learning Opportunities

 - Extended School Services (ESS)

 - Guidance Services

-- Independent Study
+- · Independent Study

 - JCPSeSchool

-- Louisville Linked
+- · Louisville Linked